 William, her beloved older son, Diana behaved differently.
 He was her ally, her

-and discussed everything with him.
+his school and discussed everything with him.
 She explained what had happened to

 And it comforted her to know how concerned William was about her wellbeing.

-mother.
+was a devoted mother.
 But it would be completely wrong to presume that Charles

 was a bad father.
 He also loved his sons and tried to make their lives as

 carefree as possible.
 He just had a different way with children.
 Charles

 couldn't give them the same tenderness as Diana.
-The source for this certainly laid in his
+The source for this certainly

-hunting or fishing with them.
+Charles went hunting or fishing with them.
 He was proud when they caught a hare

 or had good grades at sport.
 Charles clapped his oldest on the back with a wink,

 as he was caught at 14 with a bottle of champagne on school grounds, and his

 first sexual contact with girls was talked about.
 He spent a part of the school

 holidays with his sons in Scotland, undertook long hikes and explained the